- CD8 T cells purified from rhesus macaque PBMCs by magnetic selection

 - All orders come with an iQ Certificate of Analysis

-The rhesus macaque (and rhesus monkey PBMCs) is one of the most commonly used non-human primate in biomedical research.
+The rhesus macaque is one of the most commonly utilized non-human primates in biomedical research.
 They are employed in numerous research areas, such as immunology, neuroscience, oncology, infectious disease, and toxicology due to their physiology.

 Rhesus CD8 T cells make up approximately 8-28% of PBMCs in a typical adult monkey.
 These cells carry the CD8 protein marker and the T cell receptor (TCR), which recognizes foreign antigens presented by major histocompatibility complex class I molecules on antigen presenting cells to activate them.

 CD8 T cells develop in the thymus to become mature T cells and exit the thymus to reside and encounter foreign pathogens in lymphoid tissues.